 Click here for more information about the Office’s Cybersecurity Program.

-Stephanie S. Christensen is the Chief of the Cyber and Intellectual Property Crimes Section within the National Security Division.
+Stephanie Christensen is the Chief of the Cyber Crime and Intellectual Property Crimes Section.
 Ms. Christensen joined the United States Attorney’s Office in 2008.
 She has been part of the Cyber Section since 2010, and served as its Deputy Chief from August 2015 to March 2017.
 She is a National Security Cyber Specialist and has served as the Intellectual Property Crimes Coordinator.

 Ms. Christensen has prosecuted some of the section’s most notable cases.
 She was one of two lead prosecutors on the investigation into the cyber intrusion at Sony Pictures Entertainment, one of the most destructive cyber-attacks on U.S. soil.
 In 2015, she received the prestigious Director’s Award for Outstanding Cyber Investigation from the Director of the FBI for her leadership in that investigation.